openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 ### Download Datasets

-For training model one has to have dataset.
-Dataset format is similiar to [im2latex-100k](https://zenodo.org/record/56198#.X2NDQ2gzaUl).
+Dataset format is similar to [im2latex-100k](https://zenodo.org/record/56198#.X2NDQ2gzaUl).
 Main structure of the dataset is following:
 * `formulas_file` - file with one formula per line
 * `images_folder` - folder containing input images
 * `split_file` - this file contains `image_name` (tab symbol) `formula_idx` per line connecting corresponding index of the formula in the file with formulas and particular image with `image_name`.
 Example: